Berlin Charité: 300 Years in Sickness and Health

-The history of Charité, Berlin’s oldest hospital, spans both the promise and betrayal of medical science – find out more on this tour.
+The history of Charité, Berlin’s oldest hospital, spans both the promise and betrayal of medical science.

 The history of Charité stretches back to its humble beginnings as a pest house in 1710, when the bubonic plague was approaching Berlin.
 In the early days of the hospital, methods such as bloodletting, doses of quicksilver and amputations were common in treating the sick.